Skip to main content

 • An internal device that supports Windows, Linux or MacOs.

-What do the options mean on the 'add target' modal?
+What option should I chose on the 'add target' modal?

 How you choose to add your target will affect what we scan and the license we use.